getgnulinux/getgnulinux/README.md

 ## Setup

 This section explains the basic steps needed to setup the website on your web server.
-Before you continue, there a few things that you need:
+Before you continue, there are a few things that you need:

 * Shell or FTP access to your Apache web server with PHP and gettext installed
 * [Git](http://git-scm.com/)